Making Tax Digital

 All VAT registered businesses must now file their VAT returns using MTD compatible software.
 This software must digitally link their accounting software to HMRC’s MTD for VAT digital platform.
 The same also applies to any VAT registered businesses that use Excel to log all their accounting information.
 In their situation they can use MTD compatible bridging software that would enable their spreadsheets to digitally link to HMRC.

 VAT registered businesses can no longer file paper VAT returns or copy and paste their relevant VAT data from an accounts package or Excel spreadsheet into HMRC’s online VAT return portal.
+Furthermore, the online VAT portal is no longer available and so VAT registered businesses must use the MTD for VAT portal.

 The changes brought in as a result of MTD for VAT do not change the statutory VAT return deadlines or payment dates.
 Businesses that have previously submitted their VAT returns monthly or annually, as opposed to quarterly, can continue to do so under MTD.

-MTD for Income Tax and Self Assessment
+MTD for Income Tax and Self Assessment (MTD for ITSA)

 Changes to Self Assessment filing